Skip to main content

 What is Ucp Seminole Child Development's MySchoolScout rating?

-Ucp Seminole Child Development has a composite rating of 5.8 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Ucp Seminole Child Development has a current MySchoolScout rating of 7.8 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Ucp Seminole Child Development?